Skip to contents

 trend_model

-• 'GP' or GP() (Gaussian Process with squared exponential kernel; only available in Stan)
+• 'GP' or GP(): Gaussian Process with squared exponential kernel (Stan only)

 family

-• binomial() for count data with imperfect detection when the number of trials is known; note that the cbind() function must be used to bind the discrete observations and the discrete number of trials
+• binomial(): Count data with imperfect detection when number of trials is known (use cbind() to bind observations and trials)

-• beta_binomial() as for binomial() but allows for overdispersion
+• beta_binomial(): As binomial() but allows for overdispersion

 data

-• series (a factor index of the series IDs; the number of levels should be identical to the number of unique series labels (i.e. n_series = length(levels(data$series))))
+• series: A factor index of the series IDs (number of levels should equal number of unique series labels)

-• time (numeric or integer index of the time point for each observation).
-For most dynamic trend types available in mvgam (see argument trend_model), time should be measured in discrete, regularly spaced intervals (i.e. c(1, 2, 3, ...)).
-However you can use irregularly spaced intervals if using trend_model = CAR(1), though note that any temporal intervals that are exactly 0 will be adjusted to a very small number (1e-12) to prevent sampling errors.
-See an example of CAR() trends in CAR
+• time: numeric or integer index of time points.
+For most dynamic trend types, time should be measured in discrete, regularly spaced intervals (i.e., c(1, 2, 3, ...)).
+Irregular spacing is allowed for trend_model = CAR(1), but zero intervals are adjusted to 1e-12 to prevent sampling errors.

 unit